 In short, it gets my vote and we will start to market this as a service over the coming months.

-If anyone is interested in using this service or supplying interpreting, drop me a line.
+If anyone is interested in using this video remote interpreting service or supplying interpreting, get in touch.
 Or just send a talking ‘segway’ around.